 Our finished site is fully responsive, works in French and English with a ‘language switcher’ and uses two kinds of PayPal donate functions.

 The website for Aspyre Africa – part of this charities print and web design project

-We’ve been working with the Shine School Media Awards for the past three years, gradually building our work over this time.
-We began by re-imagining the logo of the awards, inspired by the original and being influenced by more than a hint of Joan Miró.
+We’ve been working with the Shine School Media Awards for the past five years, gradually building our work over this time.
+We began by re-imagining the logo of the awards, inspired by the original and being influenced by more than a hint of iconic Spanish artist Joan Miró.

-This new identity then appeared initially in the book that award winners are given just after the conclusion of the annual awards at Stationers’ Hall in central London.
+Then, each summer, the branding comes into its own, particular apple to the book that attendees are given just after the conclusion of the annual awards at Stationers’ Hall in central London.
 This longf0rm piece of print contains the winners’ work, assorted photography, sponsors’ advertising and a background to the judging process.

-Following the initial year of work on Shine, we re-worked their website to include a wide range of information.
+Each year we’ve worked on Shine we’ve approached it afresh – and that has included every aspect of their key touchpoint.
+In particular we have re-worked their website to include a wide range of information.
 This included the previous years winners’ work, all manner of information for the young people working on winning in the future including details about copyright, ideas to improve entries and guidelines to follow.

-All charities have one eye on the future, so central to the site is a call for entries for the next year.
+All charities have one eye on the future, so a call for entries for the next year is central to the site.